 The failure of the Labour Government in 1977/8 to legislate on industrial democracy has been explained by the government’s weakness and the running out of parliamentary time.However, according to David Lea (2010), former TUC Assistant General Secretary and member of the Bullock Committee, the 1977 majority report recommendations were shelved in the end because the unions themselves could not agree to back them.
 A range of unions from different wings of the movement opposed the Bullock recommendations.
-For the EEPTU there was a possible contradiction of worker directors taking decisions contrary to their worker colleagues as collective bargainers.
+For the EEPTU there was the possible contradiction of worker directors taking decisions contrary to their worker colleagues as collective bargainers.
 Unions should exist as an independent force and focus on extending the role of collective bargaining (Lloyd, 2000).
-The AUEW saw union involvement in the management of nationalized industries, run in the interests of the public, as a desirable objective but in the private sector would weaken workers by commiting them to policies made at board room level by their own representatives (Lewis and Clark,1977).
+The AUEW saw union involvement in the management of nationalized industries, run in the interests of the public, as a desirable objective but in the private sector considered it would weaken workers by committing them to policies made at board room level by their own representatives (Lewis and Clark,1977).
 The GMWU was in favour of union involvement in corporate planning and strategy but via the extension of the collective bargaining rights rather than board representation (Davies,1978).
 Thus, although the TUC, under the influence of TGWU leader and Bullock Committee member, Jack Jones, promoted the Bullock recommendations, and some small but influential unions such as the POEU (which had experienced worker directors at the Post Office) supported them, they could not claim to represent a united movement.
 Clive Jenkins, the other union representative on the Bullock Committee, eventually found that his own union, ASTMS, rejected worker- directors, preferring the extension of collective bargaining.

 The recommendations of the Bullock report were about sharing power and their implementation was never going to be easy (Williamson,2016).
 The uncertainty of the trade union movement about them was an ingredient in their eventual abandonment.